Jenny Chapman: Councillor

-Parliamentary career
+House of Commons

 In November 2009, Chapman was shortlisted as one of four candidates to succeed Milburn as Labour's parliamentary candidate for Darlington on an open shortlist, i.e. not an all-women shortlist.
 She was selected to stand for parliament by the local constituency party the following month.
-Chapman said: "This shows that the people of Darlington want to choose a Darlington person who will put the town first."
 She was elected Darlington MP in the 2010 general election with a majority of 3,388.
 As a result of her election victory, she decided to stand down as a councillor.

-Chapman made her maiden speech in Parliament on 7 June 2010, during which she asked for social network services to be regulated to stop paedophiles.
-She also backed the Building Schools for the Future programme.
-During her time as an MP, she served as a vice-chair of Progress and campaigned to remain in the European Union in the 2016 EU membership referendum.

 In 2011, Chapman was appointed as Shadow Minister for Prisons.
 She had previously written policy recommendations on the subject of incarceration, including a recommendation that prison officers should receive training to help them rehabilitate inmates.
 She became Shadow Minister for Childcare and Early Years in January 2016, but resigned in June of the same year among dozens of Labour frontbench colleagues.
+Chapman campaigned to remain in the European Union in the 2016 EU membership referendum.

-She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the subsequent leadership election.
+She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the subsequent leadership election held in 2016.
 She later rejoined the Opposition frontbench as Shadow Minister for Exiting the European Union.

 Chapman was one of the many Labour MPs to be defeated at the 2019 general election, losing her seat to Conservative Peter Gibson following 27 years of Labour holding the constituency.

+During her time as an MP, she served as a vice-chair of Progress.

 After losing her seat, she became chair of Keir Starmer's successful campaign in the 2020 Labour Party leadership election and later accepted the role of political secretary to Starmer in his role as Leader of the Labour Party.

+House of Lords

-In August 2020, The Telegraph reported that Chapman was "likely" to be nominated for a peerage by Starmer, and it was announced in December 2020 that she would join the House of Lords as part of the 2020 Political Honours.
-In February 2021, Chapman was made Baroness Chapman of Darlington, of Darlington in the County of Durham, and made her maiden speech on 22 March 2021.
-Chapman was removed as Starmer's political director in June 2021, after what The Times referred to as "months of friction" with Labour MPs, and was re-appointed to the frontbench, shadowing Lord Frost at Task Force Europe and the Cabinet Office.
+In December 2020 it was announced that Chapamn would join the House of Lords as part of the 2020 Political Honours.
+In February 2021, she was made Baroness Chapman of Darlington, of Darlington in the County of Durham.

+Chapman was removed as Starmer's political director in June 2021, after what The Times referred to as "months of friction" with Labour MPs, and was re-appointed to the frontbench as Shadow Minister for the Cabinet Office, shadowing Lord Frost at Task Force Europe and the Cabinet Office.

+Chapman was made Minister of State for International Development, Latin America and Caribbean on 28 February 2025, and appointed to the Privy Council in May that year.

 Personal life

-She married fellow Labour MP Nick Smith in July 2014.
-She has two children from a previous relationship.
+Chapman married fellow Labour MP Nick Smith in July 2014.
+She has two sons from a previous marriage.

+In February 2022, Chapman won a libel case against The Sunday Times chief political commentator Tim Shipman.
+Shipman's May 2021 tweets falsely suggested Chapman had a "secret adulterous relationship" with Labour leader Keir Starmer.
+Chapman received substantial damages and legal costs.

+In August 2023, Chapman was announced as the new Chancellor of Teesside University.